Bulow Creek State Park: Quick stop off I-95 or all-day adventure

 The massive Fairchild Oak at Bulow Creek State Park is worth a stop to see.
 (Photo: Bonnie Gross)

 While Bulow Plantation has historic ruins, Bulow Creek State Park has something special too — one of the most magnificent trees in Florida, the Fairchild Oak.
-Florida State Parks says it is one of the largest live oaks in the south.
+Florida State Parks says it is one of the largest live oaks in the south and is part of one of the largest remaining stands of Southern live oak forest along Florida’s east coast

 The tree is 70 feet tall and its limbs stretch out to 300 feet across.
 The ancient tree is estimated to be 400 to 600 years old.
 The botanist David Fairchild, whose name is well-known in Florida because of the botanic garden in Coral Gables, admired this tree and, in 1955, it was named after him.